 - Wadham College Senior Scholar

 Tai-Ying studies how feedback connections in the brain influences perception and guide decisions.

 Tai-Ying works in the lab led by Prof Andrew King, combining in vivo two-photon calcium imaging, behavioural testing, and statistical and machine learning approaches to study auditory processing in multiple brain areas that involves learning and memory.

-Tai-Ying received her BBA in Economics with a Life Sciences minor from National Central University in Taiwan.
-There, she carried out a research project on neuropathic pain in Prof. Wei-Hsin Sun's group as a Ministry of Science and Technology College Student Research Fellow.
-She then moved to London, where she obtained an MSc in Neuroscience and worked as a research assistant in Prof. Michael Häusser’s lab at University College London, studying the functional architecture on cortical borders.
+Prior to Oxford, Tai-Ying received a BBA in Economics with a Life Sciences minor from National Central University in Taiwan.
+During Tai-Ying's undergraduate study, they carried out a research project in Prof. Wei-Hsin Sun's group as a Ministry of Science and Technology (MOST) College Student Research Fellow, and won the MOST Research Creativity Award for their research outputs.
+Tai-Ying then moved to London, where they obtained an MSc in Neuroscience and worked as a research assistant in Prof. Michael Häusser’s lab at University College London, studying the functional architecture of cortical area borders.